kdgregory/log4j-aws-appenders/README.md

 The minimum supported depedency versions are as follows:

 * JDK: 1.6
-  The appender code does not rely on standard libary classes/methods introduced after 1.6.
+  The build script generates 1.6 compatible classfiles, and the appender code does not rely on standard libary classes/methods introduced after 1.6.
 Before each release, I have compiled and run the integration tests using OpenJDK 1.6.
-However, Amazon might change the JDK version supported by the AWS SDK at any time.
+  However, Amazon releases the SDK on a daily basis, and a newer version may not support 1.6.
 * Log4J: 1.2.16
   This is the first version that implements `LoggingEvent.getTimeStamp()`, which is needed to order messages when sending to AWS.
 It's been around since 2010,